 She suggests a double brat with the works.
 “People in Sheboygan like everything they eat with pickle, mustard, and onions, and butter oozing out on every side,” she informed us.
 Some brat enthusiasts add ketchup to the mix or delete the pickles or choose fried onions over raw ones, but every Sheboygan hot meat sandwich – brat, burger, or butterflied pork chop – drips butter.

-A Charcoal Inn double brat is brought to the table without a plate.
-It is wrapped in wax paper, which you unfold and use as a dropcloth to catch dripping condiments.
+A double brat comes wrapped in wax paper, which you unfold and use as a dropcloth to catch dripping condiments.
 Each of the two brats inside the Sheboygan-style roll has been slit and flattened before getting grilled, which makes for an easily stacked sandwich.
-These are brats from Henry Poth, the esteemed butcher shop just down 8th Street, and they are deeply perfumed with spices that burst into blossom when they sizzle over a smoky charcoal fire.
-Thick and resilient but thoroughly tooth-tender, they are as luscious as sausage can be, oozing a delectable blend of meat juice and pure melted butter.
+These brats are deeply perfumed with spices that burst into blossom when they sizzle over a smoky charcoal fire.
+Thick and resilient but thoroughly tooth-tender, they are as opulent as sausage can be, oozing a delectable blend of meat juice and pure melted butter.

-For dessert after a brat, one eats a torte.
-Tortes are another passion in the dairy state: the best way to get the maximum amount of cream flavor into a single piece of food.
-At the back of its little square dining room, the Charcoal Inn has a glass refrigerator case in which the day’s selection is kept.
-The lemonade torte is a square about four by four inches wide and two inches high.
-It is white and smooth, sitting on a pallet of Graham cracker crumbs, and there are other sweet crumbs on top, too; but in this dessert, the crumbs aren’t even a distraction.
-The thick band of faintly lemon-flavored torte has tremendous gravity, as if a pint of cream had been reduced, thickened, and sweetened.
+For dessert after a brat, Sheboyganites eat tortes.
+Tortes are the best way to get the maximum amount of cream flavor into a single piece of food.
+A lemonade torte is a square about four by four inches wide and two inches high.
+It is white and smooth, sitting on a pallet of Graham cracker crumbs, and there are other sweet crumbs on top, too.
+A thick band of faintly lemon-flavored torte has tremendous gravity, as if a pint of cream had been reduced, thickened, and sweetened.
 It is similar in texture to a cheese cake, but it is so pure and rich you want to call it cream cake.